devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///then Provides a given amount of random entries. class Api implements Repository<Wisdom> {
   ///Advice SLip API Query that requests all (~213) Text Entries from the API.
-  ///We fetch all entries ad once and cash them locally to minimize network traffic.
+  ///We fetch all entries at once and cash them locally to minimize network traffic.
   ///The Advice Slip API also does not provide the option to request a
   ///selected amount of entries.
-  ///That's why I think this is the best approach.

-  ///Delivers all entries of the AdviceSlip API static const _adviceURI = 'https://api.adviceslip.com/advice/search/%20';
+  ///That's why I think this is the best approach. static const _adviceURI = 'https://api.adviceslip.com/advice/search/%20';

   List<Wisdom> _cash;
   final Random _random = new Random();

   @override
-  Future<List<Wisdom>> fetch(int amount, BuildContext context) async {
+  Future<List<Wisdom>> fetch(int amount) async {
     //if the Cash is empty, request data from the API if (_cash == null) _cash = await _loadData();